 WHAT WE DO

-- Monterey, in collaboration with QTC, coordinates and administers disability examinations for several government-based agencies.
+- Monterey, in collaboration with QTC, coordinates and administers disability examinations for several Federal agencies.

 - Patient completes a Disability Benefits Questionnaire (DBQ) prior to visit to outline any conditions they believe are service-related.